Jonathan-Mckenzie/service-locator-python/README.md

 ```

 ### Note
-Although it supports the __subclass__ search of a given interface, I find it more effectively to explicitly register the implementations at runtime.
+Although it supports the __subclass__ search of a given interface, I find it more effective to explicitly register the implementations at runtime.